 - Broth: Soybean-casein digest-gelatin broth buffered at pH 7.2 with 0.1 M 3-(N-morpholino) propanesulfonic acid buffer.

-T-I medium supports the growth and survival of Neisseria meningitidis, Streptococcus pneumoniae, and Haemophilus influenza.
-In case of stock culture T-I medium supported the growth for at least 3 months.
+T-I medium supports the growth and survival of Neisseria meningitidis, Streptococcus pneumoniae, and Haemophilus influenzae.
+In the case of stock culture, T-I medium supported the growth for at least 3 months.

 Procedure for primary culture from Trans-Isolate (T-I) medium

 - Remove the aluminum cap of Trans-isolate medium with forceps

 - Wipe the rubber stopper with a 70% alcohol swab (do not use povidone-iodine as it may be carried into the medium by the passing needle, thus inhibiting the growth of bacteria.)